USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

-Importing window AC units to the U.S. is a smart move.
+Importing air conditioners to the U.S. is a smart move.
 Demand is high and everybody is looking for a way to stay frosty in the hot summer months.
-However, importing can be a daunting and complicated process.
+However, AC units imported into the USA must follow certain rules and standards.
+We can help you bring them into the country without hassle.

-In this article, we’ll explore the details of importing window air conditioners and show you how partnering with USA Customs Clearance can take the guesswork out of the complicated import process.
+In this article, we’ll explore the details of importing air conditioners and show you how partnering with USA Customs Clearance can take the guesswork out of the complicated import process.

-Why Should You Consider Importing Window AC Units?
+Why Should You Consider Importing AC Units?

 What Types of Air Conditioners Can You Import?